WarssayH/Weather-Fetcher/README.txt

     index.html -> HTML (HyperText Markup Language) code for the app.
 Contains default values in case the weather isn't fetched which are just placeholders.

-    style.css -> External CSS (Cascading StyleSheets) file which handles all styling and responsiveness.
+    style.css -> External CSS (Cascading StyleSheets) which handles all styling and responsiveness.

-    functionality.js -> External JS file which attatches and handles all listeners, handles logical operations such as fetching weather data, parsing and filtering for relevant locations from city.list.json based on user input, converting to/from measurement metrics, capitalizing/rounding off fetched data.
+    functionality.js -> External JavaScript which attatches and handles all listeners, handles operations including fetching weather data, parsing and filtering for relevant locations from city.list.json based on user input, converting to/from measurement metrics, capitalizing/rounding off fetched data.